 Air traffic controller is a great example of a mediator pattern where the airport control room works as a mediator for communication between different flights.
 The mediator works as a router between objects and it can have it’s own logic to provide a way of communication.
 Check out Mediator Pattern post for implementation details with example program.

-Chain of responsibility pattern is used to achieve loose coupling in software design where a request from the client is passed to a chain of objects to process them.
-Then the object in the chain will decide themselves who will be processing the request and whether the request is required to be sent to the next object in the chain or not.
+The chain of responsibility pattern is used to achieve loose coupling in software design where a request from the client is passed to a chain of objects to process them.
+Then the object in the chain will decide who will be processing the request and whether the request is required to be sent to the next object in the chain or not.

 ATM dispense machine logic can be implemented using Chain of Responsibility Pattern, check out the linked post.

-Observer design pattern is useful when you are interested in the state of an object and want to get notified whenever there is any change.
-In observer pattern, the object that watch on the state of another object are called Observer and the object that is being watched is called Subject.
+An observer design pattern is useful when you are interested in the state of an object and want to get notified whenever there is any change.
+In observer pattern, the object that watches on the state of another object is called Observer and the object that is being watched is called Subject.

 Java Message Service (JMS) uses Observer pattern along with Mediator pattern to allow applications to subscribe and publish data to other applications.
 Check out Observer Pattern post for implementation details and example program.

-Strategy pattern is used when we have multiple algorithm for a specific task and client decides the actual implementation to be used at runtime.
+Strategy pattern is used when we have multiple algorithms for a specific task and the client decides the actual implementation be used at runtime.

-Strategy pattern is also known as Policy Pattern.
-We define multiple algorithms and let client application pass the algorithm to be used as a parameter.
+A strategy pattern is also known as Policy Pattern.
+We define multiple algorithms and let client applications pass the algorithm to be used as a parameter.
 One of the best examples of this pattern is the Collections.sort() method that takes the Comparator parameter.
 Based on the different implementations of Comparator interfaces, the Objects are getting sorted in different ways.